What is enrollment verification?

 How can I let my lender know that I am still a student?

-Ohio University participatges in the National Student Clearinghouse, which supplies verification of enrollment to lending agencies.
+Ohio University participates in the National Student Clearinghouse, which supplies verification of enrollment to lending agencies.
 Enrollment data is transmitted electronically from Ohio University to the Clearinghouse several times per semester during fall and spring.

-If your lender needs a deferment form processed, bring or mail the form, signed and dated with the student information portion completed, to Registrar Services, CHubb Hall, Ohio University, Athens, OH 45701-2979, or fax to 740.593.0216.
+If your lender needs a deferment form processed, bring or mail the form, signed and dated with the student information portion completed, to Registrar Services, Chubb Hall, Ohio University, Athens, OH 45701-2979, or fax to 740.593.0216.
 We forward all deferment forms to the National Student Clearinghouse.

 If you should need enrollment verification for summer semester registration, you may print an enrollment verification letter, attach it to your deferment form, and send it directly to your lender.

-Each For more information on how the National Student Clearinghouse may assist you in verifying deferment status, please click here.
+For more information on how the National Student Clearinghouse may assist you in verifying deferment status, please click here.